The Oaklands Historic District: History

 The Oaklands represents the real estate boom in North Des Moines in the late 19th century.
 It was the largest of the city's Victorian suburbs.
 Places such as North Des Moines grew in popularity in the decades after the American Civil War as a way of improving housing by developing it away from the congested and the more densely populated inner city.
 The development of street car lines in the 1880s increased the popularity of these areas as they provided a mode of transportation to the city's central business district.

 The residential area was developed by Lowry W. Goode who was Des Moines' most influential real estate developer of that period.
 He had the area platted in 1884 and a second plat in 1887.
-He himself lived in The Oaklands at two different addresses.
+He lived in The Oaklands at two different addresses.
 Goode, along with Frank Pelton who was a Des Moines civil engineer, platted the area and created the first naturalistic suburban subdivision.
 They combined the scenic nature of the area along the Des Moines River and the natural tree canopy with broad streets and large lots in order to attract Des Moines’ elite.
 Besides his own home, Goode also built speculation houses to encourage movement to the suburb.
 He suffered from financial losses and legal problems resulting from the Panic of 1893.
 He moved to another part of the city as a result and he moved from Des Moines in 1896.
 He later committed suicide in Boston, Massachusetts.